-Since the recent release of Adobe CS5, it’s easy to get carried away with the new tools and presets.
+It's easy to get carried away with the tools and presets in Adobe Photoshop and Illustrator.
 They might be designed to maximise workflow efficiency, but an over-reliance on these can give your work a generic feel To keep your style fresh, you need to get back to basics.

 In this tutorial, Markie Darkie shows you how to create a stunning photomontage.
 You’ll master repetition and layering of shapes, efficient use of simple colour palettes with the aid of Layer Style effects, or a file of vector elements.